Kone-null/twitch-live-alert-bot-py/README.md

 The **Twitch Live Alert Bot** is a Discord Webhook bot that periodically checks the live status of Twitch channel(s).
 It sends an alert to Discord when a channel goes live.
 Additionally, if a previously live channel is detected as offline, an update message is sent to inform the user that the channel is now offline.

+This is a personal project I created to provide a solution to the limitations of current free Twitch live alert Discord bots.

 Developed using Python 3.12.

 ## Setup